-Move heavy duty vehicles into or out of yard, wash bay, service shop, or delivered to rental shop.
-Wash and detail vehicles manually or using automated equipment; fuel diesel, natural gas, and hybrid vehicles properly while adhering to all shop safety policies and procedures; record fuel activity and maintain proper fuel and DEF inventories and reconciliation; this includes using hand held devices to properly identify customer and required services.
+Move heavy duty vehicles into or out of yard, wash bay, service shop, or delivered to the rental shop.
+Wash and detail vehicles manually or using automated equipment; fuel diesel, natural gas, and hybrid vehicles properly while adhering to all shop safety policies and procedures; record fuel activity and maintain proper fuel and DEF inventories and reconciliation; this includes using handheld devices to properly identify the customer and required services.
 Perform multi-point inspection on inbound units as required by company policies and procedures; this includes checking vehicle tire pressure and thread, fluid levels, lights, washing vehicle windows, changing tires, inspecting refrigeration units on trucks, and reporting service or driver issues to shop.

 PAY: 12 - 14 an Hour

 5. Other great places to look

 - Your local government organizations (City, County, State)

 These are great places to learn in a low-stress environment.
 Most of the time they are going to be asking for 2 years’ experience but, with the right attitude they might take a chance on you.
 Remember humility is so important in this stage of your career.
 You can do this but, you need other people to help.

 Sometimes you can convince a local shop to let you come in and shadow a mechanic or even do some work for free or really cheap.
 You could offer to grease or wash the vehicles.
 These opportunities can sometimes turn into jobs for the right person.

 So, even though there are so many different ways to break into the industry they are not all created equally.
 Make sure as you search you pick the one that is most suited to you and your specific situation.
 Being a diesel mechanic is a fun and rewarding career and totally worth all the trouble of getting into it.
 You can do this!
 Get out there and find your spot.